The homotopy limit problem and the cellular Picard group of Hermitian $K$-theory: Background

 The work of Morel--Voevodsky uses the techniques of model categories, however it is known that to each model category there exists an underlying $\infty$-category.
-To be very specific, Robalo \cite[Cor.~1.2]{robali_motivic} has shown that the $\infty$-category underlying $\SH(S)$, which we will also denote by $\SH(S)$, is a stable, presentable, symmetric monoidal $\infty$-category such that the tensor product commutes with colimts in both variables.
-It follows that for any commutative algebra object $\A$ in $\SH(S)$ - that is, a commutative motivic ring spectrum, there is a well-defined presentable symmetric monoidal $\infty$-category $\Mod(\A)$ of $\A$-modules \cite[Sec.~4.5]{ha}.
+To be very specific, Robalo \cite[Cor.~1.2]{robali_motivic} has shown that the $\infty$-category underlying $\SH(S)$, which we will also denote by $\SH(S)$, is a stable, presentably symmetric monoidal $\infty$-category.\footnote{ That is, a symmetric monoidal $\infty$-category which is presentable and whose associated tensor bifunctor preserves colimits separately in each variable.} It follows that for any commutative algebra object $\A$ in $\SH(S)$ - that is, a commutative motivic ring spectrum, there is a well-defined presentably symmetric monoidal stable $\infty$-category $\Mod(\A)$ of $\A$-modules \cite[Sec.~4.5]{ha}.

 We recall also the non-nilpotent stable motivic Hopf map $\eta \colon S^{1,1} \to S^{0,0}$, induced by the projection $\mathbb{A}^2 \setminus \{0 \} \to \mathbb{P}^1$.
 Let $C(\eta)$ denote the cofiber of this map, and $C(\eta^k)$ for the cofiber of the iterations of $\eta$. \begin{defn} The $\eta$-completion $M^\wedge_{\eta}$ of a motivic spectrum $M$ is the Bousfield localization of $M$ at $C(\eta)$, or equivalently, the limit $M^{\wedge}_{\eta} \simeq \varprojlim (M \otimes C(\eta^k))$. \end{defn}